kuninethan95/dsc-phase-1-project/README.md

 - 43% of films are considered 'medium' duration, 30% 'short' duration, and 27% 'long' duration

 # Analyze which directors generate the highest revenue
-- Are the top directors consistantly profitable?
+- Are the top directors consistently profitable?
 - How much revenue do top directors' films earn?
 - Are all films that top directors produce domestically and globabally profitable?